Birkman Personality Assessments

 The Birkman assessment measures four key perspectives for each person’s personality:

-Motivation – passion and interests for various activities that foster greater engagement and enjoyment in life.
+Motivation – passion and interest in various activities that foster greater engagement and enjoyment in life.
 Motivation is a critical factor in finding a fulfilling career path and ensuring long-term workplace satisfaction.

 Self-Perception – how you see yourself and what drives you to show up in the world each day.
 Birkman refers to this as our usual behavior, which is typically how we approach tasks, manage relationships, and contribute to the community.